rkiel/npm-power-config/README.md

   include: examples/yaml/jla.yml
 ```

-The included file does not have to be the same file type as the source file.
-You can include a JSON file: `examples/yaml/avengers.json`
+The include file does not have to be the same file type as the example file.
+You can include a JSON file.

+`cat examples/yaml/avengers.json`

 ```json
 ["blackwidow", "captain", "hawkeye", "hulk", "ironman", "thor"]
 ```

-Or you can include a YAML file: `examples/yaml/jla.yml`
+Or you can include a YAML file.

+`cat examples/yaml/jla.yml`

 ```yaml
 - batman